14 Top-Rated Hiking Trails In Washington State

 The Best Hikes In Washington State: Our Top 14 Picks

-Rated as moderately difficult, the Diablo Lake Trail is a 7.5-mile round trip with an elevation gain of around 1538 feet.
-There is no parking pass or entry fee required and furry friends are allowed, but they must be on leash.
+Rated as moderately difficult, this Washington hiking trail is a 7.5-mile round trip with an elevation gain of around 1538 feet.
+There is no parking pass or entry fee required and furry friends are allowed, but they must be on a leash.

-Most of the North Cascades National Park is inaccessible throughout the winter and spring.
+Most of the North Cascades National Park is inaccessible throughout winter and spring.
 Even when open, you may encounter some snow and it can be tough to follow the trail.
-However, the Diablo Lake Trail is an excellent trail to enjoy the rest of the year-round.
-The trail is a little bit rocky but well marked and easy to follow.
+However, it’s still an excellent trail to enjoy the rest of the year-round.
+The route is a little rocky but well marked and easy to follow.

 The Wallace Falls name is derived from Kwayaylsh, the name of the first homesteaders in the area.
-The area is extremely popular for family outings and dog owners.
-A Discover Pass is required to park and we recommend you get out there early for a more peaceful hike.
+The area is extremely popular, particularly for family outings and dog owners.
+A Discover Pass is required to park and we recommend you get there early for a more peaceful hike.

 Wallace Falls is located near Gold Bar, WA, in Wallace Falls State Park in the Central Cascades.
-It is a wonderfully maintained, 4.8-mile out-and-back round trip hike that’s moderately difficult and offers gorgeous viewpoints and moss-covered trees from top to bottom.
+It is a wonderfully maintained, out-and-back round trip of 4.8 miles that’s moderately difficult and offers gorgeous viewpoints and moss-covered trees from top to bottom.

 At the half-mile marker, stay to the right at the wooden gate that leads to the Woody Trail for access to Wallace Falls.
 For more seasoned hikers or cyclists, take the old RailRoad Grade Trail for a longer path leading to Lake Wallace.